From Praying the Names of God Week Four, Day Two

 PRAYING THE NAME

-Offer Thanks: That God has made an everlasting covenant with us.
+Offer Thanks: That God has made your soul immortal.